 There are some departments who are able provide some funding through various grants and fellowships as well as teaching assistantships and research assistantships.

-Degree-seeking graduate students may apply for federal student aid by completing the FAFSA application at https://fafsa.gov each year.
+Degree-seeking graduate students may apply for financial aid by completing the FAFSA application at fafsa.gov each year.
 If the student is eligible, the FAFSA will result in an offer for an unsubsidized Ford Direct loan.
 The FAFSA application will also allow the student to apply for the Graduate PLUS loan online if they need additional aid.
 Both of these federal loans require the student to be enrolled at least halftime in a degree-seeking program.
 Graduate students are not eligible for federal Pell grants or federal subsidized Ford Direct loans.

 To receive federal loans, a graduate student must be enrolled at least halftime (5-8 credits each term).
 Aid is packaged based on the expectation of full-time enrollment.
 To avoid disbursement delays, you must submit an enrollment revision form to let us know if you plan to be less than fulltime for the year.
 If our office has not been notified of your enrollment plans, your aid will be adjusted and disbursed after the Financial Aid Census Date for that term.